eckardm/work-stuff/bentley-databases/womens_voices/README.md

 ![Businesses](womens_voices-businesses.PNG)

 ...from the above dataset (this one maps the location of alumnae businesses relative to the University of Michigan).
+This does not require any code!
 Simply upload the CSV to a utility like [Palladio](http://palladio.designhumanities.org/).

 Pull Requests and Issues
 ------------------------